 Quality & Accreditation: establishes and maintains agency accreditation, coordinates and facilitates quality improvement activities, provides staff training, and develops and maintains agency dashboard measures.

-- The Joint Commission: Worcester County Health Department’s behavioral and ambulatory care programs are fully accredited by The Joint Commission which requires strict adherence to the highest standards of quality and safety in patient care.
+- The Joint Commission: Worcester County Health Department’s behavioral program is fully accredited by The Joint Commission, which requires strict adherence to the highest standards of quality and safety in patient care.

-Core Service Activities: serves as the local behavioral health authority responsible for the planning and monitoring of mental health and substance abuse programming
+Worcester County Local Behavioral Health Authority (formerly Core Service Agency): serves as the local behavioral health authority responsible for the planning and monitoring of mental health and substance abuse programming.

 Local Management Board: brings together existing resources at the local level and uses them in innovative ways; ensures implementation of localized, inter-agency service delivery systems for children, youth, and families through a partnership with the Government Office of Children.